stuartherbert/Autoloader/README.md

     # Autoloader
     git clone git://github.com/stuartherbert/Autoloader.git

+Then, install a local copy of this component's dependencies to complete the development environment:

+    # build vendor/ folder
+    phing build-vendor

 To make life easier for you, common tasks (such as running unit tests, generating code review analytics, and creating the PEAR package) have been automated using [phing](http://phing.info).
 You'll find the automated steps inside the build.xml file that ships with the component.